leapdao/meta/playbook/bounties.md

 ### Scope

 A list of specific things which should be done to deliver the bounty.
-These could be seen as requirements to verify/review bounty against.
+These could be seen as requirements to verify/review the bounty against.

 ### Deliverables